webcomm/magento-boilerplate/README.md

 To increase performance, we've concatenated all of our asset files into one CSS file (preprocessed by LESS) and one JavaScript file.
 We've also reduced the number of images to just a couple (and remove all those horrible gif icons Magento ships with).

-We love [CodeKit](http://incident57.com/codekit/).
-This theme has been built using CodeKit to compile LESS and concatenate and uglify the JavaScript.
-We've included our CodeKit config file in the theme's asset directory so that, if you're using CodeKit, everything will be setup for you.
+We recommend using [gulp.js](http://gulpjs.com) for asset management.
+Gulp is an open-source NodeJS task runner, which we use to compile LESS files and JavaScript files into distribution-ready CSS files.
+We include a default `gulpfile.js` file inside the theme, which is the instructional file telling gulp.js what to do.

-You may also use any other LESS or JavaScript compilers that you choose.
-We use CodeKit because we're all on macs and it's awesome to deal with.
-However, there's a number of asset compilation plugins available for [GruntJS](http://gruntjs.com) (a nifty little JavaScript task runner).
+Having said that, you are free to use any JavaScript compilers you'd like, for example, [GruntJS](http://gruntjs.com).
 Feel free to sub that in and send through a pull request with the config file you used!

 By removing the number of images Magento ships with, and replacing them with either nothing (giving you the freedom to use the ones needed in your theme) or using Bootstrap 3's Glyphicons (you may also use Font Awesome), we've reduced the number of HTTP requests that will be made with Magento.
 This will decrease page load time, which is a major concern with any Magento site.